dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

 From here, you can refer to two other sources of information.

--  If you have not already done so, go back and study the chapters that cover the development of the Task List Manager application (`See Designing A Simple DUIM Application <design.htm#77027>`_ to `See Adding Callbacks to the Application <callbacks.htm#15598>`_ inclusive).
+-  If you have not already done so, go back and study the chapters that cover the development of the Task List Manager application (:doc:`design` to :doc:`callbacks` inclusive).
 Try building the project in the development environment, experiment with the code, and extend the application in any way you wish.
 -  A number of DUIM examples are supplied with Open Dylan, in addition to those discussed in this book.
-In the environment, choose *Tools > Open Example Project* to display the Open Example Project dialog, and try some of the examples listed under the DUIM category.
+In the environment, choose **Tools > Open Example Project** to display the Open Example Project dialog, and try some of the examples listed under the DUIM category.
 -  For complete information on everything provided by DUIM, look at the *DUIM Reference Manual*.
 This contains a complete description of